An unknottedness result for noncompact self shrinkers: Concluding remarks

 Item (1) has a Morse theoretic proof, where the nonpositive sectional curvature enters via Gauss formula to see that the Gaussian curvature of a minimal surface at any point on $M$ must be negative; this implies the height functions involved have no critical points of index 2 which allows Meeks to show minimal surfaces must bound handlebodies in many situations, allowing him to reduce again to a Waldhausen-type theorem in the case of one end as above. $ $

 Even ignoring the incompleteness of the Gaussian metric, by calculations of Colding and Minicozzi in \cite{CM} the scalar curvature of the Gaussian metric does not have a sign so neither do the sectional curvatures in this metric, as discussed in section 2 although the regions where the scalar curvature is positive and negative are clearly ``simple'' in that the region where it is positive is a ball (of radius $2\sqrt{\frac{n^2 + n}{n-1}}$).
-However the examples of P. Hall \cite{Hall} seem to rule out decomposing the surface into different ambient curvature regimes and applying different arguments in each because these boundaries may have multiple boundary components. $ $
+However the examples of P. Hall \cite{Hall} seem to rule out decomposing the surface into different ambient curvature regimes and applying different arguments in each because these boundaries may have multiple boundary components.
+On the other hand, in contrast to the examples of P. Hall, we do note the subsequent paper of Meeks and Yau \cite{MY}, on complete minimal surfaces with finite topology and multiple ends, reduces to the one ended case in a way which sidesteps any possible pathological behavior -- the fact that the minimal surfaces considered are complete is vital.
+This suggests our result could possibly be extended to the case of shrinkers with multiple ends, or that perhaps a decomposition indicated in the above paragraph was actually workable.
+However to arrive at this reduction they use that for classical minimal surfaces with finite topology the ends are parallel (aside from their paper see \cite{HM}), which would need to be checked to prove the analogous statement of their theorem for shrinkers, at least if their approach was followed closely. $ $